Gustav Kuhn: Tiroler Festspiele Erl

 In 1997, Kuhn founded the Tiroler Festspiele Erl, which celebrated its opening in 1998 with the performance of Das Rheingold.
 Since then, the stage of the Passion Playhouse, built by Robert Schuller in 1959, has been used every year.
 Between 1998 and 2006, Kuhn staged and conducted Wagner's Der Ring des Nibelungen, Tristan und Isolde, Parsifal and Strauss' Elektra.
 After the internationally acclaimed 24-hour Ring in 2005, Kuhn presented a seven-day Wagner marathon for the tenth anniversary of the Tyrolean Festival in 2007.
 In 2009, Beethoven's Fidelio, Elektra and Wagner's Die Meistersinger von Nürnberg were performed, followed in 2010 by Der fliegende Holländer and Die Zauberflöte, in 2011 Tannhäuser, in 2012 Lohengrin.
 A new festival hall was built as a second stage for the 2010-2012 Tyrolean Festival.
 With Puccini's Tosca, an Italian opera was performed for the first time at the Tiroler Festspiele Erl in summer 2012.

-In 2012, for the opening of the Festspielhaus, Jacques Offenbach's Barbe-bleue and Mozart's The Marriage of Figaro were performed, in 2013 Puccini's Tosca and Mozart's Don Giovanni; for the 2014 winter season Fidelio, Così fan tutte and a low-budget production The Seven Deadly Sins.
+In 2012, for the opening of the Festspielhaus, Béla Bartók's Bluebeard's Castle and Mozart's The Marriage of Figaro were performed, in 2013 Puccini's Tosca and Mozart's Don Giovanni; for the 2014 winter season Fidelio, Così fan tutte and a low-budget production The Seven Deadly Sins.
 As the Passion Playhouse was not available in the summer of 2013, a "Verdi Summer" with Rigoletto, La traviata and Il trovatore was performed in the Festspielhaus.
 In autumn 2014, there was the world premiere of the opera El Juez by Christian Kolonovits, written for the comeback of Josep Carreras.

 In 2018, "bad working conditions and the authoritarian behaviour" of Kuhn in Erl were denounced by the Tyrolean journalist Markus Wilhelm and plagiarism allegations raised in connection with his doctoral thesis.
 Both Kuhn and Haselsteiner fought back with a series of civil lawsuits.